dutow/typegrind/README.md

 The documentation can be found under the `doc` folder in the source, written in markdown, browsable on GitHub.

+Credits
+---

+Typegrind is based on the type-preserving heap profiler developed by Jozsef Mihalicza, as part of his doctoral dissertation: [Analysis and Methods for Supporting Generative Metaprogramming in Large Scale C++ Projects](http://www.tnkcs.inf.elte.hu/vedes/Mihalicza_Jozsef_Ertekezes.pdf)

 License
 ---